 Think of that the basic to success lies in experimentation and finding the right balance between visual quality and performance requirements.
 With practice, you’ll master the art of creating atmospheric god rays that bring your virtual worlds to life.

-How To Create a Succulent Plant in Blender
+How To Create A Wet Shader in Blender